TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 2/Numbers 2.4.md

 ---

-And his host, and those that were numbered of them, were threescore and fourteen thousand and six hundred.
+His division, and those who were numbered of them, were seventy-four thousand six hundred.